 You can install these dependencies by running:

-$ sudo apt-get install python-dev npm \ libffi-dev liblzma-dev libsasl2-dev \ libldap2-dev libssl-dev mercurial
+$ sudo apt-get install build-essential git python-dev \ libcurl4-openssl-dev libffi-dev liblzma-dev \ libsasl2-dev libldap2-dev libssl-dev python3 sqlite3 zlib1g-dev \ mercurial

 Creating and Updating Your Environment¶